 Cross-channel marketing sounds great—but it also sounds kind of complicated.
 Personalized marketing?
 Delivering marketing messages based on the customer journey?
 How is this attainable for small businesses?

 The truth is that cross-channel marketing is more accessible than you might think—and the return on investment is worth the effort!
-Here are some simple steps to get started.
+Here are some simple steps to get started with cross-channel marketing for your business.

 Just like with any marketing strategy, the first step is to understand your marketing goals and objectives.
 If you don’t have these outlined, then you’ll want to create them.